ymoo567/save/team project_README_yw.md

 If the number of elements contained in each cluster is the same as in the previous execution, the execution is stopped.
 Display the final results on the map.

-If the following results are printed, you can define as the progress has been successfully executed.
+If the following results are printed, you can define as the progress has been successfully executed.<br><br>

 ![화면 캡처 2022-11-18 113324](https://user-images.githubusercontent.com/118390275/202603602-789841e6-98cf-4d4f-bab5-73137230f068.png)

+### Elbow Method

+Install the package 'yellowbrick' which is Machine Learning Visualization Tools

+Import KMeans module from sklearn from sklearn.cluster import KMeans

+Visualize the data with KElbowVisualizer